tdwg/bdq/tg2/_review/index.md

 ### 3.1 Data Quality Control, Data Quality Assurance (normative)

 The BDQ standard draws a distinction between Quality Control and Quality Assurance.
 Quality Control processes seek to assess the quality of data for some purpose, then identify changes to the data or to processes around the data for improving the quality of the data.
 Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose, that is to assure that data used for some purpose are fit for that purpose.
 Implementations of the BDQ Tests MAY be used to perform Quality Control, Quality Assurance, or both.
-The [mathematical formalization](..//bdqffdq/index.md#5-fitness-for-use-framework-summary-of-mathematical-formalization-normative) of the bdqffdq Framework provides a formal definition of Quality Control and Quality Assurance, and how Test Assertions SHOULD be used for each.
+The [mathematical formalization](../bdqffdq/index.md#5-fitness-for-use-framework-summary-of-mathematical-formalization-normative) of the [Fitness for Use Ontology](../bdqffdq/index.md) provides a formal definition of Quality Control and Quality Assurance, and how Test Assertions SHOULD be used for each.

 ### 3.2 When to Run Tests (normative)